-While the rebirth of Asbury Park highlights the great new restaurants, bars, hotels, shops, art studios and the refurbished Convention Hall, at it’s heart it’s always been a music town.
-The Boss, Southside Johnny and Count Basie spent their early years playing concert halls and dive bars, but it was the punk and indie scene that survived during the 80s and 90s when Asbury was a rough neighborhood.
+While the rebirth of Asbury Park highlights new restaurants, hotels, shops, art studios, and the Convention Hall, at it’s heart it’s always been a music town.
+The Boss, Southside Johnny, and Count Basie spent their early years playing concert halls and dive bars, but it was the punk and indie scene that survived during the 80s and 90s when Asbury was a rough neighborhood.

 It was during that time Asbury Park Brewery founder and owner Jeff Plate would ride his skateboard around the boardwalk and play in various garage bands.
 He stuck with Asbury Park through the tough times and traded keyboards, guitar amps and drums kits for pale ales and stouts.

 “It was bombed out, a lot of dilapidated buildings and crime was pretty seedy,” Plate said while drinking his Roasted Stout in the tap room.
 “The boardwalk was particularly rough, but I kinda thought it was cool and edgy.
 Brooklyn and Jersey City were gnarly at one point, but people went to see DIY punk shows.”